x12q/kotlin-randomizer/README.md

 ### [Class inside function]()

-There is a case in which this library will crash.
-Fortunately, this is a rather uncommon case in real scenarios.
-This is a limitation of the kotlin reflection library (see https://youtrack.jetbrains.com/issue/KT-25573/).
+This is a case in which this library will crash.
+Unfortunately, this is a limitation of the kotlin reflection library (see https://youtrack.jetbrains.com/issue/KT-25573/).
 So until then, ...

 For example, it is not possible for the library to generate a random instance of `MyClass` below.